alexvgjm/point-it-out/readme.md

 absolutely positioned SVG elements.

 ## How to use
 In a very early development stage.
 The npm package has not been published yet.
-To obtain a build clone this repo and `pnpm i` + `pnpm build`.
+To obtain a build clone this repo and `pnpm i` + `pnpm run build:package`.
 Should generate a simple .js file and its index.d.ts.

 First release and docs planned for August 1st, 2024.

 ## Want to contribute?
 You should know:
 - specs folder
     - unit
         - contains not visual specs (throws, DOM structure, etc).
         - using vitest (`npm run test`).